Greenhorn, Oregon: 2020 census

+2010 census

+As of the census of 2010, there were no people living in the city.

+2000 census

+As of the census of 2000, there were no people living in the city.

 Government

 As of 2015, Zack Koellermeier and Brad Poyser of Oregon City, Nathan Wright of La Grande, and Keith Rofinot of Tigard serve on the city council.
 Mayor Dale McLouth lives in Molalla.